 There are many documented cases of states successfully asserting tax claims on former residents’ income.
-In some instances, this has occurred many years after the individuals moved to another state or took a job overseas and returned to the US.
+In some instances, this has occurred many years after the individuals moved to another state or took a job overseas and returned to the United States.
 When changing your residence, be sure you consult with a tax professional so that you understand the benefits (such as lower tax rates) as well as the potential pitfalls.
-Don’t pay state tax on more than 100% of your income
+Don’t pay state tax on more than 100% of your income.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact us.